MischaU8/rtt-fuzzer/README.md

 Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 With rtt-fuzzer you can test the rules for any RTT module.
 It will play random moves and check for unexpected errors.

 Currently rtt-fuzzer can detect the following errors:
 * A game taking an excessive number of steps, this could indicate infinite loops and other logical flaws in the rules.
-By default it will accept up to 2048 action steps, but that is configurable via the `MAX_STEPS` environment variable.
+This is configurable via the `MAX_STEPS` environment variable, set it to a positive value to crash and to a negative value to skip & ignore.
 * Dead-end game states where no other actions are available (besides `undo`).
 * Any crashes of the rules.js module